pavedroad-io/pavedroad/assets/templates/salt/README.md

 ### Software

-One of the most important software packages in a development is the _git_ system.
+One of the most important pieces of development software is the _git_ command.
 Two package installers that are not fully supported by SaltStack are installed and used by this project, _pip3_ and _snap_.
 This project installs several systems for running cloud native applications